jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 Test your voice app, after a bit your session should appear in your tracking website.

-##Usage
+## Usage
 Google Analytics for Jovo is designed to tie tracking data to users and intents (without having the developer to mess with it).
 It separates into the parts:
 1. Automatic intent tracking
-2. User methods
+2. Developer methods
 3. Customize standard behavior

-#### 1. Automatic intent tracking
+#### Automatic intent tracking
 After the plugin is enabled it automatically tracks intents by sending pageviews to google analytics.
-To see intent metrics navigate to "Behavior" -> "Overview" in your google analytics web pannel.
-After some time the "Behaviour Flow" will show intent paths users take within your skill.
+To see intent metrics navigate to "Behavior" -> "Overview" in your google analytics web panel.
+After some time the "Behavior Flow" will show intent paths users take within your skill.
 Google Analytics for Jovo enhances all sent data with the information shown in the scheme bellow.
+The orange node objects are listing all data tracked in the different steps of the plugin processing.
 It will be explained in the section underneath.

 ![AutoTrackingFlow](../../img/ga4_Processing_autoDataOnly.png)

 ##### User Id
 The userID is a hash generated from the according platform response.
-Be carefull when using Google Assistant because the userId will change sometimes if account linking is not activated.
+Be careful when using Google Assistant because the userId will change sometimes if account linking is not activated.

+Remark: Like you can see the graphic displays userId twice.
+This is because google analytics dimensions are organized by scopes and we need the userId at "hitLevel" for some custom reports (see [googleAnalyticsScopes](https://www.bounteous.com/insights/2016/11/30/understanding-scope-google-analytics-reporting/) for more details on scopes).

 ##### Source
 You can use the "data source" to split users into segments from Amazon Alexa and Google Assistant.
-The following grafic shows some test traffic for the "Audience Overview".
+The following graphic shows some test traffic for the "Audience Overview".
             ![AudienceOverview](../../img/ga5_AudienceSegmentExample.png)

 Segment templates can be added by clicking at [AlexaSegmentTemplate](https://analytics.google.com/analytics/web/template?uid=cnQV_g8eR5Of0eQngb2A7g) and [GoogleAssistantTemplate](https://analytics.google.com/analytics/web/template?uid=Wvd3HYvyQDKFfXClkrXCAw).
 Withing the opened dialog you can add them to any Google Analytics view you like.